European Americans

+An increasing number of people ignore the ancestry or origins question or chose no specific ancestral group such as "American or United States".
+In the 2000 census this represented over 56.1 million or 19.9% of the United States population, an increase from 26.2 million (10.5%) in 1990 and 38.2 million (16.9%) in 1980 and are specified as "unclassified" and "not reported".
+In the 2020 U.S. census, 96.58 million people did not report any detailed white ethnic origins and are "Not specified".

 Terminology

 Use

 In 1995, as part of a review of the Office of Management and Budget's Statistical Policy Directive No. 15 (Race and Ethnic Standards for Federal Statistics and Administrative Reporting), a survey was conducted of census recipients to determine their preferred terminology for the racial/ethnic groups defined in the Directive.
 For the White group, European American came a distant third, preferred by only 2.35% of panel interviewees, as opposed to White, which was preferred by 61.66%.

-The term is sometimes used interchangeably with Caucasian American, White American, and Anglo American in many places around the United States.
-However, the terms Caucasian and White are racial terms, not geographic, and include some populations whose origin is outside of Europe; and Anglo-American also has another definition, meaning Americans with English ancestry.
+The term is sometimes used interchangeably with Caucasian American, White American, and Anglo-American in the United States.

 Origin

-The term is used by some to emphasize this demographic's European cultural and geographical as well as ancestral origins, parallelling terms such as African Americans and Asian Americans.

 In contexts such as medical research, terms such as "white" and "European" have been criticized for vagueness and blurring important distinctions between different groups that happen to fit within the label.
-Margo Adair suggests that viewing Americans of European descent as a single group contributes to the "Wonder breading" of the United States, eradicating the cultural heritage of individual European ethnicities.
+Margo Adair suggests that viewing Americans of European descent as a single group contributes to the "wonder-breading" of the United States, eradicating the cultural heritage of individual European ethnicities.

 Subgroups

-There are a number of subgroupings of European Americans.
+There are several subgroupings of European Americans.
 While these categories may be approximately defined, often due to the imprecise or cultural regionalization of Europe, the subgroups are nevertheless used widely in cultural or ethnic identification.
 This is particularly the case in diasporic populations, as with European people in the United States generally.
 In alphabetical order, some of the subgroups are: